 Did you know that the average person uses over 100 rolls of toilet paper a year?
 That’s equivalent to half a tree.

-However this is a big jump for most, so we’ve also listed our favourite sustainable toilet roll options that tend to be significantly better for the environment than standard toilet roll.
+I’ve picked my favourite sustainable toilet roll options.
+They’re all significantly better for the environment than standard toilet roll.

-If you’re keen to learn more about reusable toilet roll options (also known as family cloth), we’ll discuss these in more detail later in the article.
+If you’re keen to learn more about reusable toilet roll options (also known as family cloth), I also discuss these.

 There are two main types of sustainable toilet paper, those made from bamboo and those made from recycled paper.